First Doctor era debut

 Sutekh: Evil?
 Your evil is my good.
 I am Sutekh the Destroyer.
 Where I tread, I leave nothing but dust and darkness.
 I find that good!

 Sutekh is the last of the Osirians, a powerful race from Phaester Osiris.
 Sutekh destroyed his planet and left a trail of destruction across the galaxy.
-In Egypt 7000 years ago he was imprisoned by the remaining 740 Osirians led by Horus beneath a pyramid, paralyzed by a power source from Mars.
+In Egypt 7000 years ago he was imprisoned by the remaining 740 Osirians led by Horus beneath a pyramid, paralysed by a power source from Mars.
 When archaeologist Marcus Scarman entered his tomb in 1911, Sutekh took control of him, planning to destroy the power source.
 However, when he was finally escaping his prison the Doctor sent the entrance far into the future, ageing Sutekh to death.
 Sutekh appeared in "Pyramids of Mars".
 He also shows up in the Faction Paradox series, though he also appears in the Bernice Summerfield series by Big Finish, both with their own rather exclusive conclusions to him.

 - Always Someone Better: He's so powerful that if he gets loose, not even the full power of the Time Lords will be able to stop him.
 It took the combined efforts of seven hundred and forty one of his fellow Phaester Osirians to imprison him the first time Sutekh is that powerful.